The Squina International Centre for Infection Control

 Dr. Cynthia WU, Senior Teaching Fellow

-Mr. Timothy LAI, Clinical Associate
+Mr. Timothy LAI, Associate Professor of Practice

-Ms. Ivy WONG, Clinical Associate
+Ms. Ivy WONG, Assistant Professor of Practice

-Mr. Keith FUNG, Clinical Associate
+Mr. Keith FUNG, Assistant Professor of Practice

 Ex-officio members (SN)

-Mr. Edmond TONG, Senior Clinical Associate
+Mr. Edmond TONG, Associate Professor of Practice

-Mr. Xavier LEUNG, Laboratory manager
+Mr. Xavier LEUNG, Laboratory Manager

 Secretary